Last Updated on April 2, 2021 by Creative Parenting

-You get the wee one’s plate prepared.
+You finally get the wee one’s plate prepared.

-You can finally catch your breath.
+You catch your breath.

 They don’t want to eat a BITE.

-They don’t even want to touch it.
+And yet, they don’t even want to touch it.

 All they want to do is get down and crawl all around you while you and the rest of the family are trying to eat dinner.